slatedocs/slate/source/includes/_persons.md

 None.

 ### Returns
-An array of the global entity attributes that exist on people for your team.
+An array of the global fields that exist on people for your team.